 We live in an increasingly stressful world, which makes balancing our personal, work, and family lives more difficult than ever.
 If you’re one of the more than 40 million adults coping with anxiety, depression, or other concern, then all you have to do is take the first step.
 Connecting with one of Teladoc’s trained, certified therapists and counselors is quick and easy:

 - Register with our app or website, and complete your medical history

 - Request a visit and select your therapist

 - Schedule your appointment and fill out the Emotional Health Questionnaire

 The key to effective therapy is building a trusted relationship with your therapist or counselor.
-With Teladoc, you can work with the same therapist, by phone** or video, for as long as you want.
+With Teladoc, you can work with the same therapist, by phone or video, for as long as you want.
+Schedule a visit 7 days a week at a time that works best for you.
 And you don’t have to worry about confidentiality or convenience because your sessions can be held anywhere that’s comfortable for you, whether you’re at home, in your dorm, or at the office.